• Skip to primary navigation

 Repeat 3rd to 6th rows until approx 55”.
 Fasten off.

-The crashing of the waves appears using front and back posts in 1 row every 4th row.
-Stabilized by the other three rows.
-The colour changes naturally coming out of the yarn ball give the afghan a look of gradation like you are painting the water's surface onto the afghan.
+The waves crash appear using front and back posts in one row every fourth row, stabilized by the other three rows.
+The colour changes naturally coming out of the yarn ball give the afghan a look of gradation, like you are painting the water's surface onto the afghan.

-The stitch multiple is 38 chains +21.
-So you can change the size of the afghan if you wish by just changing the number of sets of 38 and then adding the 21 chains at the end.
+The stitch multiple is 38 chains + 21.
+So, you can change the size of the afghan if you wish by changing the number of sets of 38 and then adding the 21 chains at the end.
 The changes in the colour make it more attractive to crochet along.

 I knew Caron Big Cakes went a long way, yardage-wise, and it didn't disappoint.
 My pattern is available to download the pdf if you wish to try one for yourself.